The Beginning of Forever

 Fourteen year old Temperance Brennan kept her head down low as she followed the guidance counselor towards her new class.

 But Temperance wasn't an idiot.
 Nor was she a naïve child.
 She might be only fourteen, but she was smart.
 Brilliant, even.
 And she didn't just mean by the books.
-She'd been in the system since she was twelve, almost thirteen years old.
+She'd been in the system since she was twelve years old.
 She knew how the world - this cruel, cold world - worked.

 So she merely nodded at Ms. Tierney, determined not to let her see how awful she really felt at having to start classes as a junior so young.
 She didn't need the mean kids any more reason to tease her.